nsoontie/shell-novice/index.md

 >
 > 1. Make a new folder in your Desktop called `shell-novice`.
 > 2. Download [shell-novice-data.zip](./shell-novice-data.zip) and move the file to this folder.
 > 3. If it's not unzipped yet, double-click on it to unzip it.
-You should end up with a new folder called `data`.
+You should end up with a new folder called `workshop`.
 > 4. You can access this folder from the Unix shell with:
 >
 > ~~~ {.input}
-> $ cd && cd Desktop/shell-novice/data
+> $ cd && cd Desktop/shell-novice/workshp
 > ~~~

 ## Topics